The Pacific Northwest Hydrogen Association (PNWH2) is dedicated to establishing the Pacific Northwest as a leader in global energy innovation.

 The U.S. Department of Energy’s (DOE) Regional Clean Hydrogen Hubs Program creates a national network of hydrogen producers, consumers, and connective infrastructure across America while supporting the production, storage, delivery, and end-use of hydrogen.

-The H2Hubs aim to accelerate the commercial-scale deployment of clean hydrogen, helping to generate dispatchable power, create a new form of energy storage, and decarbonize heavy industry and transportation.
-They will also help enable the development of domestic energy pathways across multiple sectors of the economy and serve as a central driver in facilitating the creation of good-paying jobs and improved energy security.
+The H2Hubs aim to accelerate the commercial-scale deployment of clean hydrogen, helping to generate dispatchable power, create a new form of energy storage, and enable the development of domestic energy pathways across multiple sectors of the economy to serve as a central driver in the creation of good-paying jobs and improved energy security.

 Regional Investment